Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 Because first of all, most of these young punks today in the public, they never saw Michael Jordan play.

+Right.
 They never,

+most of them also never saw Kobe play.
 They definitely didn't see Kareem or Bill Russell play.

-But for some reason, this generation, oh, you're being blasphemous, Sam LeBron.
+But for some reason, this generation,

+oh, you're being blasphemous, saying LeBron.
 And listen, I got number love and respect for LeBron because I said this before.

 Because if you remember some, Bill, Kobe struggled in the beginning.
+Right.

 Kevin Garnett struggled in the beginning.

 All those high school players struggle a lot.
+Remember, they booed Kobe early in his career.

-Remember, they booed Kobe early in his career, but I can say this: LeBron James is the only player in my 40 years in the NBA who came right out of high school and played well.
+LeBron James is the only player in my 40 years in the NBA who came right out of high school and played well.

 I had his first game.

+I had his first game.
 LeBron James in my 40 years, like Kobe became great.

 Kevin Garnett became great.
+McGrady, all these guys.

-But I can honestly say LeBron James is the only one who came out of high school who played well right away.
+LeBron James is the only one who came out of high school who played well right away.

 Well, but I don't think he feels like it's time to move on.

-Like when they did the press conference, Kareem, Bill, see, this is the problem.
+Like when they did the press conference.

-Tim Duncan did it with Tony Parker, Ginobly, and Kaiwi Kawali.
+Kareem did it with Magic.
+Tim Duncan did it with Tony Parker, Ginobly, and Kawi Kawali.

 He doesn't want to do it, though.
+You have to, Bill.

+Listen, I agree with you.
 I'm just telling you what I'm watching.

 They're not trying.
+Yeah.

-They went out and got Luka Duncan.
+They went out and got Luca Dunczi.
+They're not trying.

-Hey, man, I don't like when guys.
+Hey, man, I don't like when guys,

-The baton has to be passed from everybody.
+the baton has to be passed from everybody.

+It's passed from everybody.
 The Lakers haven't been relevant.

 The bubble was the last time they've been relevant.

+Right.
 I hear people talking about

 LeBron's putting up good stats, but the Lakers have not been relevant since the bubble.
+Now, are they relevant?
+Bringing in Luca helps, but I'm not going to pick them.

-who were they're not relevant with OKC,
+They lost to the Timberwoods last year, who were, they're not relevant with OKC,

+the Nuggets, or the Rockets, in my opinion.
 I'm not going to pick the T-Woods or the Lakers over those top three teams.

-Well, you saw it from the course of your career.
+Well, you saw it. from the course of your career.

 Like the league is about young guys and then guys in their prime and then older guys trying to hang on.

-once you're in that last group, it's so much tougher to go 100 games.
+Yeah, but once you're hitting that, once you're in that last group, it's so much tougher to go 200 games.
+Yeah, but it's easier.

 It should make it easier.
+Kareem, like, okay.

 I bet Kareem won.

+I'm on your side.
 I agree with you.

 I don't know what he sees.
+Like, because the move would be,

+I've got the, I lucked out.
 I have one of the best four guys in the league on my team again.

-to add him?
+three to add him?
+I know.

 So, but I don't know if he wants it because it seems like if he could have forced a trade over the summer, he probably would have.

 Ernie's like, I have these three guys.
+I have to make them better.

 I win if the show's good.
+That's how LeBron has to be.

 You know what's interesting about you saying that?
+I hate these guys

 so much who whine about that bill.